allenai/magellan/README.md

 # Magellan

-A project that aims to make the COVID-19 dataset easily explorable via web APIs.
+A CLI for creating and querying an Elasticsearch cluster populated with the COVID-19 dataset.